 If a student claims you did something inappropriate in class – gave incorrect instructions or over-corrected a student’s posture in a pose – then the professional (malpractice) portion of the insurance would protect you.
 Even the best yoga students can, and sometimes do, push their physical limitations.
 You may give excellent instruction, but they may ignore you and subsequently injure themselves.
 You may not be wrong, but it won’t matter if they decide to sue you.
 You will literally have to pay to go through the process – unless you have yoga instructor insurance.
 Checkout our Insurance Guide

-By enrolling with a quality yoga teaching insurance program, you can have additional peace of mind, knowing that you have the all of the yoga instructor liability insurance coverage you need in case of the unexpected.
+By enrolling in a quality yoga insurance program, you can have additional peace of mind, knowing that you have the all of the coverage you need in case of the unexpected.

 YIP, a division of NACAMS, offers:

 - Professional & General Liability Insurance